To check train times & fares in Austria, see www.thetrainline.com (easiest) or www.oebb.at.

 Watch out for hilltop fortresses.
 See the Brenner Pass scenery video here.

-Option 1, Salzburg to Milan, Florence & Rome by direct Nightjet sleeper train - safe, comfortable, time-effective
+Option 3, Salzburg to Venice by Nightjet sleeper train

 Nightjet deluxe 2-berth sleeper Nightjet deluxe sleeper in day mode Nightjet deluxe sleeper toilet & shower Nightjet standard (economy) sleeper